wearethepioneers18/The-Zig-Movie-App/README.md

 ## Requirements

 1. Create a  homepage that will list popular movies from the API.
-2. Add a search bar that can for movies.
+2. Add a search bar that can search for movies by title.
 3. The list should contain links for each movie title to navigate to an individual detail page with more info for each movie.
-4. On the detail page, the poster image and title link to the movie's official site.
+4. On the detail page,display the poster image,the title should link to the movie's official site and a add a short description of the movie.
 5. All the data should be retrieved from endpoints exposed via the server-side web api
 6. Your API routes should be as follows:
-    1. api/popular - Filters to top 20 most popular movies (for homepage list of popular movies)
+    1. api/popular - Filters top 20 most popular movies (for homepage list of popular movies)
-    2. api/search?query=react - Returns movies where the title matches parts of the query string (for the search field)
+    2. api/search?query=birdbox - Returns movies where the title matches parts of the query string (for the search field)
     3. /api/movie/1145 - Returns a single movie by Movie Id (for use by the detail page)
 7. Add Unit tests for the Controllers and Repos